Gundam: Online engagement

 Bandai Namco Filmworks maintains several official websites to promote Gundam projects.
 The main Japanese-language portal is Gundam Perfect Web, which provides news, product information, and event updates.

 In July 2025, Bandai Namco Filmworks announced that the longstanding portal Gundam.info is undergoing a major overhaul, to be rebranded as the Gundam Official Website.
-This new site, to be hosted at gundam-official.com, is slated to launch in 2025 and will serve as the international hub for series information, news, and product updates, replacing Gundam.info.
+This new site, to be hosted at gundam-official.com, is slated to launch in 2025 and will serve as the global hub for series information, news, and product updates, replacing Gundam.info.

-In 2005, Gundam.info’s English counterpart hosted the Gundam Official User Forum, which was based on the fan-run Gundam Watch forum and used many of its moderators.
-After the forum’s closure, Gundam Watch re-emerged independently as Gundam Evolution.
+In 2005, Gundam.infos English counterpart hosted the Gundam Official User Forum, which was based on the fan-run Gundam Watch forum and used many of its moderators.
+After the forum's closure, Gundam Watch re-emerged independently as Gundam Evolution.

 Series-specific promotional websites have also been created to highlight character info, mecha designs, merchandise, and special content like wallpapers or mini-games.
 For example, the Superior Defender Gundam Force site featured an interactive game where the player takes control of Commander Sazabi in a comedic scenario.

 The franchise also maintains an active presence on social media platforms, including Twitter, Instagram, YouTube, and TikTok, where official accounts post trailers, Gunpla showcases, news updates, and livestream content aimed at fans worldwide.

 Global spread

-Gundam began expanding beyond Japan in the early 1980s through television broadcasts and home-video distribution across East and Southeast Asia, followed by Europe and the Americas in the 1990s, aided by Bandai’s international licensing and merchandise programs.
-In North America, mainstream recognition increased dramatically in 2000 when Mobile Suit Gundam Wing premiered on Cartoon Network’s Toonami block; industry trade coverage at the time noted Toonami’s rising kids’ ratings and cited Gundam Wing as a key acquisition driving the block's expansion that year.
+Gundam began expanding beyond Japan in the early 1980s through television broadcasts and home-video distribution across East and Southeast Asia, followed by Europe and the Americas in the 1990s, aided by Bandai's international licensing and merchandise programs.
+In North America, mainstream recognition increased dramatically in 2000 when Mobile Suit Gundam Wing premiered on Cartoon Network's Toonami block; industry trade coverage at the time noted Toonami's rising kids' ratings and cited Gundam Wing as a key acquisition driving the block's expansion that year.
 Subsequent home-video partnerships widened catalog access in the mid-2010s, including Sunrise's 2014 distribution agreement with Right Stuf/Nozomi for legacy Gundam titles in North America.
 In Europe, the brand's visibility has been reinforced by major pop culture events, with media in France highlighting Bandai hobby exhibits and large-scale Gunpla activations at Japan Expo in Paris.
 More recently, global streaming has accelerated international reach; for example, Netflix announced a worldwide debut for the Unreal Engine-produced series Gundam: Requiem for Vengeance, underscoring the franchise's contemporary, simultaneous release strategy outside Japan.
 Collectively, these developments—broadcast exposure, hobby merchandising, event marketing, home-video partnerships, and day-and-date streaming—have driven the franchise's sustained overseas growth and helped standardize access to both classic catalog and new installments.